Maj0rT/HeadTracker/README.md

 * How to for the BNO055 Sensor board + Arduino Nano

 ## [Download](https://github.com/dlktdr/HeadTracker/releases)
-* Download the latest version from here if your running Windows 7,8,10.
+* Download the latest version from here if you're running Windows 7,8,10.
 * The GUI should compile on Linux and MacOS but I have not tested it (*Firmware upload will not work).

 ### To Do